Written by Chris Russell

 How will a more prevalent remote work environment affect your company culture going forward?

 It’s a question that many companies are pondering these days as the pandemic persists and remote working is still in full effect.
-Organizations that once prided themselves on their in person culture have no doubt seen their employee base turn to other ways to engage such as zoom happy hours, only to realize it’s not exactly the same thing.
+Organizations that once prided themselves on their in person culture have no doubt seen their employee base turn to other ways to engage such as Slack, text messaging or zoom happy hours, only to realize it’s not exactly the same thing.

 Now that we are months into a new remote working phase, I wondered how this will begin to affect company cultures going forward…will they morph into something new?
 Will culture be enhanced or muted because of the forced distancing?

-Gordon Collier, an entrepreneur I know told me that remote is forcing people to adapt.
+Gordon Collier, an entrepreneur I know told me that work from home is forcing people to adapt.
 “Based on my conversations with leaders I think this period of forced remote work has pushed leaders to accept remote work and as a result are seeing higher work output.
 It’s also encouraged people to reflect on how they work well and it’s fostered empathy.
 People have less office distractions.”

 More Focus on Results

 There’s been a lot of chatter about how remote work will affect innovation or those impromptu conversations workers have in the lunch room or hallway.
-Certainly those encounters are going away but they will be replaced by virtual chats and meetings.
+Certainly those encounters are going away, but they will be replaced by virtual chats, SMS exchanges and meetings.
 Any loss should be minimal.
 What is more likely to change however is a new focus on results.

 There should be an emphasis on how managers evaluate and assess performance and projects.
-When you are remote it’s less about face time and if someone is at their desk all day.
+When you are working from home it’s less about face time and if someone is at their desk all day.
 Now it’s more about did they turn in this assignment and did they do it well?

 More Meaningful Conversations